luisgdelafuente/hal149com/src/content/posts/search-everywhere-optimization-seo-in-2026.md

 - **Amazon** = Purchase decision
 - **AI tools** = Synthesis and direct response

-AI-driven analytics allow you to map exactly where your audience searches and what type of content they need on each channel.
-It's not about being everywhere—it's about **dominating the right platforms first**.
+**AI-driven analytics** allow you to map exactly where your audience searches and what type of content they need on each channel.
+It's not about being everywhere—it's about dominating the right platforms.

-<a href="/posts/internet-you-knew-no-longer-exists" target="_blank">90% of searches</a> are resolved without the user visiting your website.
+<a href="/posts/internet-you-knew-no-longer-exists/" target="_blank">90% of searches</a> are resolved without the user visiting your website.
 Your content feeds AI responses, but you don't see a single click.

 ## Build a Brand Entity that AI Recognizes